dolliars/heyheather/_posts/2020-03-03-building-a-guitar.md

 A4, has a frequency of 440Hz.
 For a sound to register as A4 it needs to oscillate 440 cycles per second.
-If we take our instrument and tighten the stings until a measuring tool tells us that it's vibrating at 440Hz, then we have our A. But then press down on the next fret and you get an A#.
+If we take our instrument and tighten the stings until a measuring tool tells us that it's vibrating at 440Hz, then we have our A. But then when you press down on the next fret and you get an A#.
 Why isn't it a B or a C?
 Or between an A and an A#?
 By pressing down on the fret, we are making the string shorter.
 It's not obvious to me how this makes it vibrate more (a B is ~493.883Hz).
 It's not the energy with which you pluck the string that matters since that would mean you'd have to play every note with the same energy.
 Which we don't.
 I know most western music and instruments' intonation is twelve-tone equal temperament which divides the octave into 12 parts on a logarithmic scale.
 But how does this translate on physical parts?
 Luthiers use